Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Squeezy Overview

-\textbf{Distinguishing shared and private allocations.} To preserve the memory savings of the N:1 model, HotMem employs a shared partition per VM to back the file mappings of all instances.
+\textbf{Distinguishing shared and private allocations.} To preserve the memory savings of the N:1 model, Squeezy employs a shared partition per VM to back the file mappings of all instances.
 File mappings typically correspond to libraries and runtime dependencies shared across instances, i.e., they are instantiated once in memory and mapped multiple times.
 This partition is pre-populated at boot time for each VM based on the characteristics of each function.
 The anonymous mappings of the instances are backed by private partitions as discussed above.

-\textbf{Partition-aware unplugging.} As instances run isolated into HotMem partitions, unplugging the memory of a terminated instance involves zero-migrations and thus zero-interference under HotMem.
-Unplug operations are triggered by a serverless runtime (Section~\ref{sec:runtime}) when instance(s) inside a VM are recycled due to a drop in the incoming load.
-HotMem extends the unplug interface of the OS to directly identify the HotMem partitions that are emptied when the instance(s) terminate, and instantly offlines and removes the corresponding memory blocks without having to migrate any occupied pages.
+\textbf{Partition-aware unplugging.} As instances run isolated into Squeezy partitions, unplugging the memory of a terminated instance involves zero migrations, thus minimal interference, under Squeezy.
+Unplug operations are triggered by a serverless runtime (\S\ref{sec:runtime}), when instances inside a VM are reclaimed due to a drop in the incoming load.
+Squeezy extends the unplug interface of the OS to directly identify the Squeezy partitions that are emptied when the instances terminate, and instantly offlines them.